SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Element table v2.md

 sortOrder: 5
 ---

-This is a **layout element**.
-It can contain other elements, which will be laid out in a grid.
-The children are laid out in a tabular fashion, starting in the top-left corner.
+The `Element table v2` is used for **layout**.
+It can contain other elements, which will be laid out in a grid.The children are laid out in a tabular fashion, starting in the top-left corner.
 When all columns in the current row are filled, the next child element starts a new row.

+This is a **group element**.
+It defines the beginning of a group of elements and requires a matching group end element.

 > [!NOTE]
 > The number of rows will expand dynamically if there are more children than initial space.